ory/docs/docs/keto/engines/acp-ory.md

 it will match exactly subjects `alice` and `boB`.

 ### URN

+> This feature will be available soon, see https://github.com/ory/keto/issues/66

 ORY Keto supports matching URNs with glob pattern matching.
 Policy